refraction-ray/general-notes/lectures/ML in a Nutshell.md

 *Mainly from talks of March Meeting 2018 in LA*

 First of all, as we can see from all previous examples in CS field, people invent new structures of model to fit the problem they are interested.
-So it is just the beginning of the game where physicits only use existing ML method and NN structure to study physics problem.
+So it is just the beginning of the game where physicits only use existing ML methods and NN structures to study physics problem.
 The ultimate goal of ML in physics is to invent new models which fit the nature of quantum or intrinsic property of related physic problems.
 You can never expect too much using tools for CV and NLP to solve problems in theoretical physics.
 People all know using NLP tools to classify image might not be a good idea, the same fact applies to current status of ML study in physics.

 ### As wavefunctions